C minor key chords

 Cm Ddim Ebaug Fm G Ab Bdim

-In this case, the composition of chords involve one augmented chord and two diminished chords, which gives similar aspects as for the Melodic scale.
+In this case, the composition of chords involves one augmented chord and two diminished chords, which gives similar aspects to the Melodic scale.

 One example with progression based on the Cm Harmonic is: